labsyspharm/minerva-cloud/README.md

 # Minerva Cloud - AWS backend infrastructure

 This repository contains the templates necessary to deploy the Minerva Cloud platform in AWS.
-It is comprised of some CloudFormation and Serverless Framework configurations.
+It contains CloudFormation templates for creating the AWS infrastructure (S3 buckets, database, Cognito userpool etc.), and Serverless Framework configurations for creating various serverless applications.

 ## API Documentation